 Federal Work-Study Funding

 - Federal Work-Study funding is designed to help students earn money by working on campus.
+Federal Work-Study funding is not disbursed into the student account at the beginning of each academic term like a loan, grant, or scholarship.
 Students earn Federal Work-Study funding through pay checks.
-The federal government pays 75% of the student’s wage through the Federal Work-Study funding while the campus employer pays 25% of the student’s wage.
 Students are responsible for finding and securing a job on campus.
 Students who receive Federal Work-Study funding may search for jobs at any office or department on campus or may view and apply for jobs through K-State Career and Employment Services.

 Federal financial aid regulations require Kansas State University, as an institution offering federal, Title IV, forms of student financial aid, to measure Satisfactory Academic Progress (SAP) of each attending student on a regular basis.
 SAP, as assessed by the OSFA, is separate and distinct from a student’s academic standing as determined by his or her college or academic department at Kansas State University.
 SAP is a method of measuring a student’s progress toward academic program completion.
 SAP is measured through the use of qualitative and quantitative tests.
 To be eligible for Title IV federal financial aid, a student must maintain satisfactory academic progress.